 Here’s the deal: you don’t need to be overweight or out of shape to have man boobs.
 Unfortunately, True, you can be quite fit and active and still find yourself sporting the male equivalent of breasts if you’re not getting in a good upper chest workout.
 All that being said, what’s a good workout to get rid of man boobs?
 Is it even possible?

-You don’t need to be overweight and out of shape to have man boobs.
-True, those are two prime ways to get them, but you can be quite fit and still find yourself sporting the male equivalent of breasts due to having an underdeveloped upper chest.
+It’s simple.
 In fitness terms, you have an upper, middle, and lower chest.
-And while many chest exercises work these three muscle groups as a single unit, because your middle and lower chest muscles tend to be naturally stronger, it’s easy for them to overcompensate during a chest workout.
+Many chest exercises work these three muscle groups as a single unit, because your middle and lower chest muscles tend to be naturally stronger, so it’s easy to overcompensate for the middle and lower chest muscles during a chest workout.
 In other words, man boobs exercises — the ones that get rid of them fast and for good — can be found in a good upper chest workout.

 Exercises that isolate your upper chest muscles (also known as the clavicular head of your pectoralis major), building them in strength and size to give you pecs that really pop.
 An easy way to do this is to perform your usual chest exercises at an incline of 25 to 45 degrees.
 (Going higher than 45 degrees will engage your deltoid muscles more than your pecs.)